 Relative shell growth overall— Only testing the influence of seawater TA and salinity to juvenile C. virginica shell growth after 5 weeks of exposure would have shadowed the effect of exposure performance windows, as net growth patterns appear similar to those in the early window.
 Overall, oyster shell growth was robust to corrosive seawater conditions caused by low TA but did not elevate growth in higher (Table 2).
 As our some of our treatments fell below the saturation state for calcium carbonate shell, oyster shells in these treatments had an abiotic tendency to dissolve in seawater.
 Because we did not detect an effect of TA, this suggests that oysters were able to overcome a tendency to dissolve in corrosive seawater conditions.
 To maintain similar overall shell growth suggests oysters in corrosive seawater conditions may have upregulated biological calcification rates to off-set low-TA driven shell dissolution.
 We largely speculate that this stems from a well-fed environment but did not target the impact of food-availability in this study.
 The positive relationship with initial size persisted overall, where larger individuals had higher area shell growth, possibly due to the increased surface area available to calcify onto or the greater ability of larger oysters (with maintained tissue reserves) to calcify.

 Shell thickness & condition index— Average tissue mass greatly exceeded that of un-fed oysters held in lab seawater (ave. unfed = X vs fed = X) indicating an ability of all oysters to assimilate and store food as tissue mass, regardless of seawater treatment.
-We did not detect an effect of TA or salinity on oyster condition index, though oysters with larger shells tended to have a higher condition index.
-Moreover, we did not see an effect of TA, salinity, nor size on shell thickness, indicating that oysters had similar shell thickness, regardless of size or seawater condition.
-This suggests thickness of the shell was not reduced as a trade-off for higher shell growth.
-The fact that we did not see differences in CI based on seawater conditions suggests that oysters that were producing larger shells, were also producing more tissue mass .
+Neither TA nor salinity affected oyster condition index, which due to the need to sacrifice animals to determine this quantity, was assessed only at the end of the 36-d experiment.
+However, oysters with larger initial shell areas tended to have a higher condition index.
+The fact that we did not see differences in condition index based on seawater conditions suggests that oysters that produced larger shells also produced more tissue mass .
+With regard to shell thickness, none of the factors of TA, salinity, and size exhibited effects.
+This latter finding suggests that thickness of the shell was not reduced as a trade-off for higher shell growth.

 Discussion—